DevExpress-Examples/obsolete-blazor-DxDataGrid-bind-to-DataTable/Readme.md

 # Blazor DataGrid - Bind a grid to a DataTable object

+The Data Grid was moved to maintenance support mode.
+No new features/capabilities will be added to this component.
+We recommend that you [migrate](https://docs.devexpress.com/Blazor/403162/grid/migrate-from-data-grid-to-grid) to the [Grid](https://docs.devexpress.com/Blazor/403143/grid) component.

 You can bind the **DxDataGrid** component to the IEnumerable collection of objects.
 That is why you cannot pass a DataTable object directly to the Data Grid's [Data](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1.Data) property.

 ![DataGrid: Data Binding](images/bind-datagrid-to-datatable.png)